torvalds/linux/Documentation/i2c/slave-interface.rst

   ----------------------------------------------------------------+--  I2C
   --------------------------------------------------------------+----  Bus

-Note: Technically, there is also the I2C core between the backend and the driver.
+Analte: Technically, there is also the I2C core between the backend and the driver.
 However, at this time of writing, the layer is transparent.